Sharath196266/MYDAILYWORK/README.md

 # MYDAILYWORK
-This repository contains some simple C++ tasks provided by MYDAILYWORK as part of an internship.
+This repository contains some simple C++ tasks provided by @MYDAILYWORK as part of an internship.

+author: @Sharath196266

+C++ Programming files
 1. library.cpp
    system to manage books, borrowers, and transactions in a library.